nayeemuddin-bd100/monster-rolodex/README.md

 The completed version of our monsters rolodex project!

 ## project overview
-I have been created first project with React called monster rolodex .In this project I used some cool features of react .
-Here are I used some reuseable component.
-Which have some dynamic data I brought by api.
+I have created the first project with React called monster Rolodex.
+In this project, I used some cool features of react.
+Here are some reusable component, which has some dynamic data I brought by API.

 live -https://nayeemuddin-bd100.github.io/monster-rolodex/